exams-catalunya.net

 Level A2

-The Key English Test is the first level Cambridge ESOL exam, at level A2 of the Council of Europe's Common European Framework of Reference for Languages.
+The Key English Test is the first level Cambridge English exam, at level A2 of the Council of Europe's Common European Framework of Reference for Languages.
 KET recognises the ability to cope with everyday written and spoken communications at a basic level.

 Do you have basic English skills?
 Can you understand simple texts?
 Can you communicate in familiar situations?
 Can you understand short notices and simple spoken directions?
 If so, then KET is the exam for you.